monstercameron/UKGmarketplace/scripts/README.md

-# UKG Marketplace Scripts
+# UKG Classifieds Scripts

-This directory contains utility scripts for the UKG Marketplace application.
+This directory contains utility scripts for the UKG Classifieds application.

 ## Available Scripts